bumbeishvili/d3-coding-conventions/README.md

   };
   ```

-  as we mentioned `attrs` objects are transformed to dynamic functions using this code
+ As we mentioned `attrs` objects are transformed to dinamic functions using this code
 ```javascript
  //dinamic functions
   Object.keys(attrs).forEach(key => {